BGCG/project1/README.md

 ### **Bugs** ###

 * All bugs detected have been fixed.
-There was a couple of occassions where images weren't showing up on the website where I found due to the wrong directory or file name being inputed into `src` or `background:url()` (classsic mistake!).
-All other bug resolutions are described in the testing section of this readme.
+There was a couple of occassions where images weren't showing up on the website where I found due to the wrong directory or file name being inputed into `src:` or `background:url()` (classsic mistake!).
+All other bug resolutions are described in the testing section of this README.

 ## Deployment ##